 The TASC exam assesses everything, from chemistry to trigonometry, and students must be prepared to put in a lot of studying to become successful in the five TASC modules.

-So the TASC exam is currently offered in 15 states and three states use the TASC exam exclusively (New York, Indiana, and West-Virginia).
+So the TASC exam is currently offered in 4 and three states use the TASC exam exclusively (New York, Indiana, and West-Virginia).
 Though, in general, the TASC is more affordable than the GED, the cost varies by state.
 Please check here to see the price in your state.

 The five TASC subtests will take you 445 minutes in total to complete but, as said earlier, you have the option to take the subtests individually as you can with the four GED modules.
 Let’s take a closer look at the five TASC subtests (English writing, English reading, science, social studies, and math).